EZYH4CKS/SAPO-2024/README.md

 # SAPO-2024
-My attempt at the South African Programming Olympiad during 2024.
+My attempt at the second round of the South African Programming Olympiad during 2024.
 I was only in 12th Grade so be mindful of mistakes in syntax and/or bad coding LOL.

 I did not do as well as I would have hoped because I did the Programming Olympiad right after I finished my 3 hour coding exam for school...
+I did not get to finish the "Jelly babies" question and I couldn't start the "Waterbucket" question.
 I only managed to score 250/500 since I was a little too tired...

 **Time constraint: 1 hour**